buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/0-emails.md

 Emails are a WordPress Custom post Type.
 They are edited and created just like posts and pages.

-The biggest difference you will notice is the use of [tokens](https://www.buddyboss.com/resources/docs/emails/email-tokens/).
+The biggest difference you will notice is the use of [bp_docs_link text="tokens" slug="back-end-administration/emails/email-tokens.md"].
 They have the curly braces around them `{{ }}`.
 Tokens are variable words or phrases that will be dynamically replaced when an email is sent.

 [![BuddyBoss Emails](https://www.buddyboss.com/resources/wp-content/uploads/2019/01/buddybossemails-1024x527.jpg)](https://www.buddyboss.com/resources/wp-content/uploads/2019/01/buddybossemails.jpg)